yirene/pipe2d_tutorial/pipe2d_tutorial.md

 ### Construct fiber profiles
 In this step, we make rough fiber profiles based on bootstrap detectormap.
 We need to know that the quality of bootstrap detectormaps are not good enough as a proper detectormap.
 So we can use `constructFiberProfiles.py`, which is not sensitive to detectormap to make fiber profiles in this step.
 Still we recommend to run for each arm and spectrograph separately.
+The visit we use in this step is one or more quartz visit.
 ```
 $ constructFiberProfiles.py /work/drp --calib $CALIB --rerun $RERUN --id visit=VISIT-ID arm=ARM spectrograph=SPECTROGRAPH -c profiles.profileRadius=3 profiles.profileOversample=3 profiles.profileSwath=2000 profiles.profileRejThresh=5 isr.doFlat=True doAdjustDetectorMap=True adjustDetectorMap.doSlitOffsets=True --cores 16 --clobber-config 2>&1 | tee -a $LOG/fiberprofiles-[ARM][SPECTROGRAPH].log
 ```